Essential UK Building Regulations

 What are building regulations?

-The Building Regulations are minimum standards for design, construction and alterations to virtually every building to ensure the safety and health for people in or about those buildings.
+The Building Regulations are minimum standards for design, construction and alterations to virtually every building to ensure the safety and health of people in or about those buildings.

 Building regulations approval is different from planning permission.
 You might need both.